 It was crazy to live like this.
-However, unlike a certifiably crazy person, people with severe OCD know such behaviors are wrong.
+However, unlike a certifiably crazy person, people with severe OCD know such thoughts and behaviors are wrong.
 If they didn’t, then it would be more akin to dementia or schizophrenic paranoia.
-In an odd way not being completely demented is worse because as a sane person, I knew that what I was doing was irrational and sounded crazy.
-So there is a huge amount of guilt and self-loathing attached to this illness.
+In an odd way not being completely demented is worse because as a sane person, I knew that what I was doing was irrational and seemed crazy.
+I knew the intrusive OCD thoughts were hateful and contrary to what I knew and my values.
+So, there is a huge amount of guilt and self-loathing attached to this illness.

 I mean, intellectually reasoning, we like to think we are in control of ourselves, at the very least of our thoughts.
 This is what separates us from other species, our high-functioning brains with the ability to reason.
 But what do you do when your brain activity takes over your thoughts and ability to reason?
 I mean who are we then in terms of identity.
 Is the brain in the driver’s seat and is our mind and all things associated with a “mind” such as personality, character, affinities, and soul merely deluding itself to thinking it is the primary entity that determines our actions?
 When the biology and biochemistry of the brain go awry, how can we rationalize our irrational thoughts?